 The Intellectual Career of Niẓām al-Dīn al-Nīsābūrī (Oxon, UK: Routledge, 2007); 301 + viii pp. Awarded the 2009 World Prize for the Book of the Year of the Islamic Republic of Iran in Islamic studies.

 Astronomy in al-Andalus: Joseph Ibn Naḥmias’ The Light of the World.
-Forthcoming from Oxford University Press in 2015.
+Forthcoming from University of California Press in 2015.

 “Quṭb al-Dīn al-Shīrāzī’s Hypotheses for Celestial Motions,” in Journal for the History of Arabic Science XIII (2005): 21-140